garetroy/TeamBuilder2.0/doc/developer.md

  considered for extension and the types of concerns and dependencies that must be taken into consideration.

+ **Gui**
+ -Requires guiinterface

+ The gui was created with the developer in mind, so it is simple to modify and tweak the program to the individuals liking.
+Most of the logic is contained within the gui interface.

+ The centerWindow function does as you expect, it centers the window, the only difference being that if notself is given, it assumes that the window given is going to be a smaller screen (such as a login or a loading screen), and changes the size then centers the given window.

+ startWindow set's up the basic setup for all windows, centering the window and setting the style.

+    **Start UI**
+    All UI components dealing with layout will be commented in a readable format where it will have a # letting you know where the created frame is starting and ending.
+Most frames will be self explanitory in this way and will not be explained unless some odd things are contained within the function.

+    emailTeams stores everything needed into the guiInterface (expecially if the user desires to have the email/password saved).

+    In loadingScreen it is important to know that it disables all buttons for the current frame.

+ In submitFiles we are checking to see if the paths exists and are also checking if the team size values are valid.

+ checkThread was important to implement, so we would know when to get rid of the current loading screen.
+It just calls itself every second to check if it is dead, and if it is, it calls the given function.

+ All filebrowsers work the same, they just look for different types of file extensions, chaning the corresponding label to what was given

+    **ThreadedTask**
+    This is just our thread pool for threaded tasks.
+This is important for the smooth running of the gui.

+ **GUI Interface**
+ -requires day
+ -requires team
+ -requires student
+ -requires inform
+ -requires algorithm
+ -requires iomanager
+ -requires configdata

+ A lot of these functions are pretty self explanitory trhoguh their names, but will still be described if they are doing something funky.

+ reShuffleSelectedTeams takes in a corresponding list of indexes to teams.
+ It utilizes the swapMembers algorithm and then appends the newly shuffled teams to the end of the list

+ sendEmail has a lot of moving parts.
+The only thing required for paramaters is teams.
+This is because if the user already specified to temporarily store their email/password, then we wouldn't have to keep passing those parameters.
+The rest of the block of code simply just sends emails to the corresponding teams and if specifided, stores the email and password for ease of use

  **IO Management**

  It is very likely that a developer may want to extend this project